A Rich History

 With a population of approximately 7,300, the town acts as a host for the many guests of a benefit concert designed to raise money for scholarships, a project called Entertainment for Education.
 Along with the many nationally known stars, in 1998, the town welcomed His Royal Highness, Prince Edward, for whom these historical notes were compiled, based on papers from the Amory Regional Museum and local folklore.

-Recently a book has been published with great historical pictures of Amory and our citizens.
+A book has been published with great historical pictures of Amory and our citizens.
 You can purchase your copy today at the Amory Regional Museum: